 David Asper Centre for Constitutional Rights

-One of the very few university-based constitutional clinics in the world, the David Asper Centre for Constitutional Rights is mandated to litigate constitutional cases for members of the public who simply do not have the means to do so.
+One of the very few university-based constitutional clinics in the world, the David Asper Centre for Constitutional Rights is mandated to litigate constitutional cases to advocate for access to justice in respect of constitutional rights.
 Devoted to advocacy, research and education in the areas of constitutional rights in Canada, the Centre is a legal clinic that brings together students, faculty and members of the bar to work on significant constitutional cases and advocacy initiatives to impact public policy affecting the rights of all Canadians.